 Ranked Choice Voting was approved by a 52% majority of Maine voters at the polls on November 8, 2016.
 Ranked Choice Voting became the law of the State of Maine on January 7, 2017 only to be repealed by the Legislature on October 23, 2017.
 A People's Veto Initiative put the question back on the June 2018 Ballot where the Legislature's law was overturned.
-Maine voters were the first in the nation to rank their choices in primary elections for U.S. Senator, U.S. Representative, Governor, State Senator and State Representative and will continue to be the process for the general election of U.S. races in November 2018.LEARN MORE
+Maine voters were the first in the nation to rank their choices in primary elections for U.S. Senator, U.S. Representative, Governor, State Senator and State Representative and it will continue to be the process for the general election of U.S. Senate and Congress races in November 2018.LEARN MORE

 Absentee ballots may be requested beginning 3 months before Election Day, and until the 3rd business day prior to the election.
 Contact your municipal clerk by phone, mail, or in person for an application, or make your request online (see the link below).
 Additionally, you can obtain a ballot for an immediate family member.
 Your municipal clerk can tell you who is considered an immediate family member under the law.
 To ``vote early`` you may also go to your Town Office anytime within 30 days of Election Day to request an Absentee Ballot and vote on the spot!REQUEST YOUR BALLOT